JOIN LOGIN JOIN

 The Email: Refunds, Withdrawal, and “Dispose of It”

-drukhari maelstrom box refundHere’s the heart of the GW note, in plain English: quality issue, product withdrawn, retailers should dispose of it, refunds incoming.
+drukhari maelstrom box refundHere’s the actual notice from Games Workshop, which we were sent from retailers around the world.
+In plain English, it’s a quality issue, retailers should dispose of it, and refunds are incoming.

-A short excerpt sums it up: “Withdrawing it from sale… please dispose of it… process a full refund.”
+A short excerpt sums it up: “Withdrawing it from sale… please dispose of it… refunds incoming from GW.”

-If You Bought One Already, Here’s What To Do
+If You Somehow Managed to Actually Get One, Here’s What To Do

-Drukhari Maelstrom Battalion BoxIf you managed to grab a Maelstrom Drukhari Battalion box before the withdrawal message hit, you have a few smart moves:
+Drukhari Maelstrom Battalion BoxIf you managed to grab a Maelstrom Drukhari Battalion box before the release date, or online, because the recalled product was not destroyed by that retailer, you have a few smart moves:

 Open It and Check the Sprues Immediately